Review: 2016 Lexus RX 350 F Sport AWDMarch 31st, 2016

 The F-Sport comes well equipped inside as well.
 The interior design flows very nicely, and incorporates premium materials including perforated leather trim, aluminum accents, and aluminum pedals.
 The sport-bolstered front seats offer both heat and cooling, with automatic temperature control.
 I found the seats to be quite supportive and comfortable.

 That big 12.3″ display that’s front and center is available with the optional navigation system, and allows side-by-side display of multiple information windows (i.e. nav and music).
 Sadly, it’s still not a touchscreen, and input is controlled by a “puck.”
 As much as I’ve gotten accustomed to this remote control scheme, I still prefer a touchscreen interface.
-As is the case with every recent Toyota/Lexus/Scion vehicle I’ve driven, the factory sound system is very good, offering impressive and clean sound that makes you wonder if there’s any real need to upgrade to the pricier Mark Levinson system.
+As is the case with every recent Toyota/Lexus/Scion vehicle I’ve driven, the factory sound system is very good, offering impressive and clean sound.

 The display also provides access to an optional panoramic view camera system that makes it easy to see all around the vehicle, and even offers a mode where you can see a model of your car from the outside to see how it’s positioned.
 It’s bundled with blind spot monitors in the mirrors, as well as rear cross-traffic alert to protect you from cars driving across your field of view as you back out.

 Rear seat comfort is good, with enough legroom and headroom even for tall adults.
 I really appreciate the knee cutouts in the front seatbacks as well.
 And while there is seating for three back there, the middle seat loses a little knee room to the center console and its air vents.
 The rear seats fold in a 40/20/40 split for maximum versatility, and there’s a good deal of cargo space when they’re folded down – though they don’t fold completely flat.